wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma/Script drafts/svd script.md

 Patient:

+Is it possible for you to tell me how?

+Eigenface:

+I only know as much as you remember.
+I am merely a projection.

+Patient:

+So… I have to fix it myself?
 But I can’t do that.
 I just can’t.
 I don't know where to start.
 It's so overwhelming.

 Eigenface: [just words on a screen]